gmarokov/worldwildweb-dev-blogs/blog-posts/ansible-provision-dev-win/ansible-provision-dev-win.md

 sudo apt install ansible
 ```

-Edit your ansible hosts file at `/etc/ansible/hosts` and add `[local] 127.0.0.1`
-which hostname we will target later.

 # Enable WinRM

 By default WinRM works only for Private or Domain networks.
 You can skip that by providing parameter to `Enable-PSRemoting -SkipNetworkProfileCheck` but I don't suggest doing that.
 Instead make your trusted network private.